Alexandria Ocasio-Cortez reportedly to endorse Bernie Sanders

-Sen. Bernard Sanders of Vermont is poised to win an endorsement from Rep. Alexandria Ocasio-Cortez.
+Sen. Bernard Sanders of Vermont is poised to win an endorsement from Rep. Alexandria Ocasio-Cortez, according to multiple news outlets Tuesday evening.

 The Washington Post reported Tuesday that Ms. Ocasio-Cortez, a liberal star who volunteered for Mr. Sanders‘ 2016 campaign, is set to endorse Mr. Sanders at a campaign rally Saturday.
+CNN later reported similarly.

+According to CNN, two other members of the far-left “Squad” of first-term women of color will join Ms. Ocasio-Cortez in endorsing Mr. Sanders at the Queens event.
+Mr. Sanders promoted that rally without elaboration at Tuesday night’s presidential debate.

+“Ilhan Omar and Rashida Tlaib will also endorse Sanders, according to source,” CNN politics reporter Greg Krieg wrote on Twitter.

 That could provide a much-needed boost for Mr. Sanders, who recently suffered a heart attack on the campaign trail, raising questions about whether the 78-year-old was too old for the job.

-The Ocascio-Cortez endorsement has been considered one of the most sought-after in the Democratic presidential primary given her sway with liberal activists across the country who have been inspired by her political rise and far-left message.
+The Ocasio-Cortez endorsement has been considered one of the most sought-after in the Democratic presidential primary given her sway with liberal activists across the country who have been inspired by her political rise and far-left message.

 Sign up for Daily Newsletters